upenn-acg/gpudrano-static-analysis_v1.0/README.md

 * Download GPU Drano and set `ROOT_DIR` to the path to the downloaded folder.
 * Run `sh installnrun.sh`

 This would automatically install GPU Drano on a Linux system.
-We also describe the installation steps below.
+We further describe the installation steps for installing the uncoalesced access analysis here.
+The installation for block-size independence analysis (also refered to as block-size invariance analysis) can be done similarly.

 ### Setup LLVM